eprom/cbs/_pages/docs.md

 permalink: /docs/
 ---

-Blueprint and technical  docs presented here ...coming soon.
+Blueprint and technical  docs will be available soon.
+Both of them under construction.